 Your doctor will only recommend watchful waiting if your disease is "indolent," which means that it's staying the same and not getting worse.
-To see if you're in that situation, he'll check your symptoms closely and look at the cancer cells under a microscope.
+To see if you're in that situation, they'll check your symptoms closely and look at the cancer cells under a microscope.

 A type of non-Hodgkin's lymphoma called follicular lymphoma often gets the watchful waiting approach.
 Other types that may let you skip treatment for now are: